 Candles don't have to end their functionality when the wax is used up, the containers they come in are often beautiful and reusable.
 All you need to do is remove any lingering wax from the bottom of your candle jar.
-Here are five clever ways on how to get wax out of a candle jar safely!
+Here are five clever ways on how to get candle wax out of the jar safely!

 1. The Freezer Method